sruthiviswanadham/PROMPT-ENGINEERING/README.md

 ## Prompt 5

-Create a simple image showing what an LLM is and how it is built, including data collection, AI model training, learning patterns, and final chatbot output.
-Use a clear flow diagram with simple icons.
+Create a simple explanation of what an LLM is and how it is built.
+Explain the process from data collection, AI model training, and learning patterns to generating chatbot responses.
+Use easy language and a clear step-by-step flow.

 ## 1.concepts of Generative AI
 ## Chat GPT